json-api/json-api/extensions/index.md

 common extensions and profiles instead of creating new extensions and profiles because of trivial or aesthetic differences.

+The extensions and profiles listed on this page have been reviewed by the JSON:API specification editors and are considered:

+  - Compatible with the base specification
+  - Able to evolve without backward incompatibilities
+  - Broadly useful

+Not every extension or profile can or should appear on this page.
+This listing is maintained on a best-effort basis.

 ## <a href="#extensions" id="extensions" class="headerlink"></a> Extensions

 There are no extensions at this time.